 You can also take this quiz on AARP!

-There are tons of contributions out there by artists of color that describe what it's like to be black in America.
-Sharing a list of those resources with your employees can encourage them to learn about the African American experience on their own, specifically, what it's like to live in a country that systemically oppresses people because of their skin color.
+There are tons of contributions out there by artists of color that describe what it's like to be Black in America.
+Sharing a list of those resources with your employees can encourage them to learn about the Black experience on their own, specifically, what it's like to live in a country that systemically oppresses people because of their skin color.

 We've compiled a list of books, movies and series in an array of genres you can start with below: